michelp/pgsodium/README.md

 Clone the repo and run 'sudo make install'.

-pgTAP tests can be run with 'sudo -u postgres pg_prove test.sql'.
+pgTAP tests can be run with 'sudo -u postgres pg_prove test.sql' or they can be run in a self-contained Docker test image by running `./test.sh` if you have docker installed.

 ## Usage